-Research and development expenses are comprised primarily of employee and consultant-related expenses, which include salaries and benefits; external research and development expenses incurred pursuant to agreements with third-party manufacturing organizations, contract research organizations and clinical trial sites; facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and depreciation of leasehold improvements and equipment; and third-party supplier expenses including laboratory and other supplies.
+Research and development expenses are comprised primarily of employee and consultant-related expenses, which include salaries and benefits; external research and development expenses incurred pursuant to agreements with third-party manufacturing organizations, contract research organizations and clinical trial sites; facilities, and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and depreciation of leasehold improvements and equipment; and third-party supplier expenses including laboratory and other supplies.
 Clinical trial expenses for investigational sites require certain estimates.
 We estimate these costs based on a cost per patient which varies depending on the site of the clinical trial.
 As actual costs become known to us, we adjust our accrual; these changes in estimates may result in understated or overstated expenses at a given point in time.
 To date, our estimates have not differed significantly from actual costs.
 Internal research and development expenses are expensed as incurred.
-Third-party research and development expenses are expensed or as upfront and milestone payments are made.
+Third-party research and development expenses are expensed at the earlier of when the contracted work has been performed or as upfront and milestone payments are made.